 Put An Experienced Virginia Child Support Attorney On Your Side

-If the Virginia Department of Social Services, Division of Child Support Enforcement (DCSE), is involved in your case, it is likely that Robert L. Isaacs, P.C., will be unable to represent you regarding any child support matter.
+If the Virginia Department of Social Services, Division of Child Support Enforcement (DCSE), is involved in your case, it is likely that Robert L. Isaacs & Associates, will be unable to represent you regarding any child support matter.
 If you have further questions regarding these matters, you can reach us at 804-728-0228.
 With offices in Henrico, we represent clients throughout Henrico County and the Richmond area.

 Courts determine child support by following the formula laid out in Virginia Code §20-108.2.
 The formula accounts for gross monthly income of each party, work-related child care expenses, health insurance expenses and the amount of time each parent has with the child or children.